TWILLINGATE ISLANDS - ICEBERG CAPITAL OF THE WORLD

-Twillingate include two municipalities, the Town of Twillingate and the Town of Crow Head.
-Twillingate has a fish plant, hospital, fire department, stadium, swimming pool, marine service centre, trailer park and campground, hardware store, clothing store, liquor store, winery, seniors home, two banks, schools, supermarkets, two pharmacies, five boat tours, garages, seven churches, hiking trails and several convenience stores.
+Twillingate includes two municipalities, the Town of Twillingate and the Town of Crow Head.
+Twillingate has a fish plant, hospital, fire department, stadium, swimming pool, marine service centre, trailer park and campground, hardware store, clothing store, liquor store, winery, seniors home, two banks, schools, supermarkets, two pharmacies, five boat tours, gas stations, seven churches, hiking trails and several convenience stores.

 Twillingate Islands are composed of several communities such as Durrell, Little Harbour, Bayview, Purcell's Harbour Kettle Cove, Back Harbour, Wild Cove, Paradise and Crow Head.

 Neighbouring New World Island comprises of Hillgrade, Newville, Herring Neck, Cobbs Arm, Summerford, Cottlesville and Virgin Arm.